mantidproject/mantid/docs/source/algorithms/DirectILLIntegrateVanadium-v1.rst

 .. note::
     At the moment, the integration range is fixed to :math:`\pm` 3 * FWHM (:math:`2\sqrt{2 \ln 2}`) times the 'Sigma' column in *EPPWorkspace*).

+The algorithm will also mask detectors for which the integral is zero.
+This is to prevent vanadium normalization later in the reduction from injecting infinities in the final :math:`S(Q,\omega)`.

 Input workspaces
 ################